Cover of Ulysses

 GBM Assessment (Score: 10/10)

-James Joyce's Ulysses is widely regarded as the greatest novel of the twentieth century, a work of such ambition, complexity, and linguistic invention that it permanently altered the course of world literature.
+James Joyce's Ulysses is acknowledged as the greatest novel of the twentieth century, a work of such ambition, complexity, and linguistic invention that it permanently altered the course of world literature.
 Set on a single day in Dublin, June 16, 1904, the novel reimagines Homer's Odyssey through the wanderings of Leopold Bloom, weaving together stream of consciousness, parody, and an encyclopedic range of styles into an unprecedented literary achievement.
-Its celebration of ordinary human life, rendered in language of extraordinary richness, has inspired the annual worldwide observance of Bloomsday.
+Its celebration of ordinary human life, rendered in language of remarkable richness, has inspired the annual worldwide observance of Bloomsday.

 Initially banned for obscenity in the United States and Britain, Ulysses became the defining test case for literary censorship in the twentieth century before being recognized as a masterwork that revolutionized narrative technique.
 Its publication in 1922, alongside T.S.
 Eliot's The Waste Land, marked the annus mirabilis of literary modernism, inaugurating a new era in the history of the novel.